EwoutH/urban-self-driving-effects/paper/paper.md

 ### 3.2.2 Agent behavior
 Agents represent individual travelers with heterogeneous characteristics including home location, car ownership, possession of driver's license, and value of time (drawn from a lognormal distribution).
 Each agent generates a set of trips based on empirically-derived hourly probabilities, with destinations chosen according to origin-destination matrices from the V-MRDH model.

 The model implements an agent-based version of the traditional four-step transportation demand model (McNally, 2007), adapting it for individual-level mode choice decision making while maintaining validated travel patterns.
-The first two steps (trip generation and distribution) are based on empirical data, while the latter two steps (mode choice and route assignment) are modeled dynamically through agent behavior and traffic simulation.
+The first two steps (trip generation and distribution) are externally modelled based on empirical data, while the latter two steps (mode choice and route assignment) are modeled internally through agent behavior and traffic simulation.
 The four steps are implemented as follows:

 Firstly, trip generation relies on hourly probabilities derived from ODiN 2023 data, with agents generating trips through `generate_trip_times()`.